 • Building confidence that results in practice change and adoption of technology

-Based on its progress to date and the experience of other farming systems groups in SA (e.g. the Barossa Improved Grazing Group (BIGG), the MacKillop Farm Management Group etc.), the Fleurieu Forward Farming steering committee feels that it is timely to consider development of an expanded, ongoing group, with a more defined purpose and structure.
-It has recently undertaken a strategic planning process, during which it has identified its preferred structure and governance arrangements.
+Based on its progress to date and the experience of other farming systems groups in SA (e.g. the Barossa Improved Grazing Group (BIGG), the MacKillop Farm Management Group etc.), the Fleurieu Forward Farming steering committee felt that it was timely to consider development of an expanded, ongoing group, with a more defined purpose and structure.
+We have recently undertaken a strategic planning process, during which we identified our preferred structure and governance arrangements.

 What will the Board Do?